rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-item.md

 <a name="9.4.35.1">9.4.35.1</a> If a blank has been completed in the item being described, indicate this in a note if considered important (see [Transcription, 0.4.64.2](/DCRMR/general-rules/Transcription/#0.4.64.2)).

-<a name="9.4.35.2">9.4.35.2</a> Make a note to indicate the presence or absence of manuscript execution in the copy if considered important (see [Transcription, 0.4.65.3](/DCRMR/general-rules/Transcription/#0.4.65.3)).
+<a name="9.4.35.2">9.4.35.2</a> Make a note on item to indicate the presence or absence of manuscript execution in the copy if considered important (see [Transcription, 0.4.65.3](/DCRMR/general-rules/Transcription/#0.4.65.3)).

 ---